Meat processing plants trying to contain virus at Kansas facilities

 TOPEKA, Kan.
-(KSNT) – Coronavirus is impacting the food production industry in Kansas.
+(KSNW) – Coronavirus is impacting the food production industry in Kansas.

 Multiple meat processing plants in southwest Kansas, as well as Lyon County, are seeing workers out sick with the coronavirus.